NCAR/dart-web-ref/README.md

 ## Requirements: Hugo

 To install Hugo on your mac you can download a binary from the [hugo release page](https://github.com/gohugoio/hugo/releases).
-Choose a hugo_extended version.
+Choose an _extended version.

 The version I have been using to build the site is Hugo Static Site Generator v0.80.0-792EF0F4/extended darwin/amd64 BuildDate: 2020-12-31T13:44:15Z which you can download from here: